peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>str</i>: A string in JSON format.
 The entire string must contain a single JSON object and not multiple objects.
-The string may not begin with a byte-order mark (U + FEFF).
+The string may not begin with a byte-order mark (U+FEFF).

 <b>Return Value:</b>